-Four weeks into the school year and I’m already yearning to hop on a plane to someplace where I can relax and be catered to.
+Four weeks into the school year and I’m already yearning to hop on a plane to someplace where I can relax and be catered to without guilt.
 Over the summer, I read about this wonderful, new Relais & Chateaux country hotel that opened only a year ago in a British interior design magazine (the Brits do travel and interior design magazines so much better than us, don’t they?).

 Lime Wood is based on the site of a former 13th century lodge which later became a prep school for kids of royalty.
 A €30MM restoration over the last few years has turned this into a weekend hot spot for savvy and stylish Londoners.

 There are 29 extra-spacious bedrooms and suites (some with wood burning fireplaces and stoves) to choose from in the main house and on the property.
 All are equipped with WIFI and Ipod stations so no need to worry about being too detached from the world.
 According to the hotel web site, the Crescent cottage has a New England meets Scotland/France style (whatever the heck that means) and the Coach House (below) has inter-connecting rooms and suites ideal for family & friends.
-Ourselves, we have our eye on the 2-BR Forest Cottages.
+Ourselves, we have our eye on the two-bedroom Forest Cottages.

 - Check out the Bugattis and vehicles from James Bond films as well as over 250 other historically important cars at the National Motor Museum in the town of Beaulieu.

-– Visit Winchester – a small medieval city, dating back to Roman times.
+- Visit Winchester, a small medieval city, dating back to Roman times.
 The story goes that Winchester is on the site of Camelot, the court of King Arthur.
 The legendary Round Table in fact can be seen in the Great Hall, where it has been for 700 years.
 And for Mark Darcy fans, you can visit Jane Austen’s house where she wrote most of her great novels.
 Several scenes from 2005 movie ” Pride & Prejudice” have been filmed here.

-If you prefer a more traditional and established country hotel, than you should look into Chewton Glen, another Relais & Chateaux property just down the road from Lime Wood – it is consistently rated among the top country hotels in the world.
+If you prefer a more traditional and established country hotel, than you should look into Chewton Glen, another Relais & Chateaux property just down the road from Lime Wood.
+It is consistently rated among the top country hotels in the world.

 I was fortunate to stay there as a “mystery shopper” for American Express Platinum Card years ago (which basically means I got to stay for free and make sure the hotel met Platinum Card standards – now that was a great job!) and stayed in one of the duplex cottages on the property.
-Chewton Glen is one of my all-time favorite places – the setting is straight out of Wuthering Heights – moors and all (ah Heathcliff!) with incredible hospitality and comfort.
+Chewton Glen is one of my all-time favorite places: the setting is straight out of Wuthering Heights – moors and all (ah Heathcliff!) with incredible hospitality and comfort.